niftools/maya_nif_plugin/ReadMe.txt

 EXPORT

 The following are exported:
  * Polygon meshes (triangulation is not necessary).
-Vertex positions, normals, and one set of UV coordinates are exported.
+Components exported are vertex positions, normals, vertex colors and UV coordinates for supported texture types.
  * DAG nodes other than meshes are exported as NiNodes and include transform information.
-This includes things you will want to remove with NifSkope like default cameras.
- * One shader per mesh.
-Multiple shaders on a single mesh will cause the export to fail.
+Maya's default DAG nodes like the default cameras are ignored.
+Visibility is exported by flagging the NiNode as hidden.
+History items are not exported.
+ * Any shaders connected to a mesh.
+Meshes are automatically split into multiple NiTriShapes by material.
 Attributes exported are color, transparency (averaged), ambient color, incandecence, and specular color.
-Color can be a texture, but no other textures are exported.
-Paths are absolute and will need to be fixed in NifSkope.
+   Color and incandesence can be textures.
+ * Any textures connected to a mesh through a material's color or incandesense attributes.
+Paths are fixed to remove anything in the texture folder option.
+ * Skin bindings are exported so long as only one skin cluster affects a mesh.

 The following are NOT exported:
  * Animation of any kind
- * Skin bindings
  * Oblivion Havok data or any other collision information.
  * Cameras
  * Lights